gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Next, plug components into the board

-Here we setup the board.
+Here we set up the board.
 The X86Board allows for Full-System X86 simulations.

 ```python
 board = X86Board(